 04Fund an HSA

-If you have a high-deductible health plan with a Health Savings Account, you can park—or even better, invest—your dollars there.
-HSAs are triple tax-free: Money goes into them pre-tax via a paycheck deduction (or, if you put it in yourself, it’s tax deductible); it grows tax-free; and it’s not taxed upon withdrawal as long as you use it for medical expenses.
+If you have a high-deductible health plan with a Health Savings Account (HSA), you can park—or even better, invest—your dollars there.
+HSAs are triple tax-free: Money goes into them pretax via a paycheck deduction (or, if you put it in yourself, it’s tax deductible); it grows tax-free; and it’s not taxed upon withdrawal as long as you use it for medical expenses.
 That means passing money you use in the short-term through the account saves you roughly 25 percent on all your medical costs.
 But you can also invest the money in the account and allow it to grow.

-Once you hit age 65, withdrawals not used for health care are treated just like 401(k) withdrawal and taxed at your current income tax rate.
-“If you haven’t maxed out your HSA contributions for the year [the contribution limit is $3,400 in 2017], you can increase your payroll contribution and invest it in a broad stock market fund,” says Meyer.
-“It’s even better than a Roth IRA, because it’s pre-tax and tax-free growth.”
+Once you hit age 65, withdrawals not used for health care are treated just like 401(k) withdrawals and taxed at your current income tax rate.
+“If you haven’t maxed out your HSA contributions for the year [the contribution limit is $3,450 for individuals and $6,900 for families in 2018], you can increase your payroll contribution and invest it in a broad stock market fund,” says Meyer.
+“It’s even better than a Roth IRA, because it’s pretax and tax-free growth.”

 If you’re making the match on your workplace retirement plan—or don’t have one—an IRA is the first stop on the road to retirement readiness.
-But do you want a Roth IRA or traditional one?
-Here’s the difference: You receive a tax deduction on money that goes into a traditional IRA.
-It grows tax-deferred, but you pay income tax when you pull the money out (which you can do starting at age 59 ½ and must do at age 70 ½).
+But do you want a Roth IRA or a traditional one?
+Here’s the difference: you receive a tax deduction on money that goes into a traditional IRA.
+It grows tax-deferred, but you pay income tax when you pull the money out (which you can do starting at age 59 1/2 and must do at age 70 1/2).
 With a Roth, there’s no tax deduction today—but when you tap the account in retirement, you tap it tax-free.
 “The Roth [IRA] generally makes sense if you think you’re going to be in the same tax bracket or higher in retirement,” says Meyer.

-Parents who are looking to invest in their child’s future education, might want to consider a 529 college savings plan.
-Similar to Roth IRAs, you contribute after-tax money and your dollars are then invested and grow tax-free.
-As long as you use the proceeds for education, no taxes will be owed.
+Parents who are looking to invest in their child’s future education might want to consider a 529 college savings plan.
+Similar to Roth IRAs, you contribute after-tax money and your dollars grow tax-free.
+As long as you use the proceeds for education, you won't owe taxes.
 But here’s the most important caveat: “You cannot put your long-term financial security at risk for the sake of your children’s college,” says Maurer.
-“If all of the other boxes are checked for long-term retirement planning, then by all means utilize it.”
+“If all of the other boxes are checked for long-term retirement planning, then by all means, utilize a 529 savings plan.”

 Another way to invest in someone (or something) else is by making a charitable contribution—and you can manage your donations like you would your investment portfolio.
-If you want your money to have the greatest returns, or the biggest impact, then you have to focus less on the charities that make you feel good, and more on the ones that do good.
-Before donating, ask the charity questions like: “For every $1, how do you spend it?” and “How is the world changing because of your charity?”
+If you want your money to have the greatest returns or the biggest impact, then you have to focus less on the charities that make you feel good and more on the ones that do good.
+Before donating, ask the charity's representatives questions such as, “For every $1, how do you spend it?” and “How is the world changing because of your charity?”
 Givewell.org, a not-for-profit that offers research and analysis on charities, can help you answer these questions, too.

 8 Smart Ways to Invest Your Tax Refund

-So you got yourself a nice tax refund (or you've got one on the way), and you’ve decided to invest it.
-That’s great!
-And it’s a great opportunity: Last year, the average tax refund was $2,900, which could go a long way in the market or for other elements of your financial plan.
-Here are eight high-quality options to consider.
+So you got yourself a nice tax refund (or you've got one on the way), and you’ve decided to take the opportunity to invest it: good move.
+In 2018, the average tax refund was $2,782.
+Investing that money in the market could be one smart move, or you can use the refund to support other financial goals.